Parallelize Single-Site Dynamics up to Dobrushin Criterion: A Locally-Iterative Algorithm for Simulating Markov Chain

-It remains to show that there is indeed a $\Sample$ procedure with small competitiveness.
-Such a procedure provides a \emph{universal coupling}, which simultaneously couples all distributions $\mu$ over sample space $Q$.
-Surprisingly, there is such a universal coupling procedure that can always perform within twice the optimal coupling between any pair of distributions $\mu,\nu$ over $Q$.
+\paragraph{Universal coupling.} It remains to investigate whether there exists a $\Sample$ procedure that always achieves small competitiveness when sampling from an arbitrarily specified distribution $\mu$ over $Q$.
+Such a sampling procedure would provide a \emph{universal coupling}, simultaneously coupling all distributions $\mu$ over the same sample space $Q$.

+We first show that for Boolean domain $Q$ of size $|Q|=2$, the standard \emph{inverse transform sampling} provides a $1$-competitive $\Sample$ subroutine that can perfectly couple all pairs of distributions $\mu$ over $Q$. \begin{definition}[{inverse transform sampling}] Let $\RandSeed$ be uniformly distributed over $[0,1]$.
+For any distribution $\mu$ over the Boolean domain $Q =\{0,1\}$, define

+\end{definition} This $\Sample(\mu,\RandSeed)$ implements the {inverse transform sampling} method for the Bernoulli distribution $\mu$, where the uniform random seed $\RandSeed\in [0,1]$ is used as the quantile.